Tom Harrigan, CPO, PT

 - Board member NEAAOP

-Philosophy: Provide a thorough assessment and try to make a recommendation that will help each patient reach their therapeutic goals with a little intervention as possible.
-I try to educate the patient and caregiver about their diagnosis, treatment options and share with them my thought process.
+Philosophy: Provide a thorough assessment and try to make a recommendation that will help each patient reach their therapeutic goals with as little intervention as possible.
+I try to educate the patient and caregiver about their diagnosis and treatment options.
 I think it’s vital to engage the patient and or caregivers in the process and give them an opportunity share their thoughts before goals or treatment plans are established.
 I enjoy a team oriented approach and welcome other discipline’s perspective and recommendation for bracing and prosthetics.

 Bio: In 1989, while working as a PT in New York I took a post Graduate course at Columbia University.
 In the course work I studied hemiplegia gait patterns ; we were assessing outcomes of emerging gait patterns with and without AFOs.
-I think the questions I had about AFO design and its influence on the emerging gait patterns of these patients pulled me into the world of orthotics and prosthetics.
+I think the questions I had about AFO design and its influence on gait patterns of these patients pulled me into the world of orthotics and prosthetics.